Philippine Basketball Association: Awards

 The league awards outstanding Filipino players of the season in the annual Leo Awards.
 The awards include the Most Valuable Player and the Rookie of the Year.
 At the end of each conference, the league also awards the Best Player of the Conference for Filipinos and the Bobby Parks Best Import for foreigners.

 The PBA Hall of Fame was instituted in 2005 during the 30th anniversary celebration of the league.

 Records

 There are all-time records written in Philippine Basketball Association records, as well as distinctions like the PBA career scoring leaders, PBA 2,000 Assists Club, PBA 500 Three-Points Club, PBA 600 Most Games Club, and PBA Top 40 Rebounders.

-Rivalries

-The most famous matchup was the Crispa-Toyota rivalry of the 1970s.
-Fans faithfully supported their favorite squads and appeared in the multitudes at the Araneta Coliseum, or wherever the archrivals had met.
-In those days, the players were very passionate.
-On one occasion, they engaged in a major brawl, leading to the arrest and detention of several players from both clubs at Fort Bonifacio.

-The most heated rivalry in the PBA today is that of two teams representing the Ginebra franchise and the Purefoods franchise.
-The rivalry is now commonly known as the Manila Clasico.
-It traces its roots on the original Añejo–Purefoods rivalry of the late 1980s to early 1990s.

-Other short-lived or less intense rivalries include:
+Unlike other leagues, the PBA records of individual players combine both elimination round and playoff round statistics instead of placing them in separate categories.